evankennedy37/Varroa-Infestation-Prediction/README.md

     - station_id: Closest weather station identifier: Should match up with those used in the selected Weather Data
     - For Reference, see: yard.csv

+IMPORTANT: User-included data files should be given names without spaces (ie. replace spaces with an _)

  Note: The easiest way to turn records into CSV files is often to use Excel's 'Export as CSV' option to convert an Excel notebook into a CSV file